 However bleak a diagnosis of MS might seem, in fact there is hope for a brighter future.
 While a medical cure is still a long way off, the prospect of halting or slowing the progression of MS is already within reach.
 As with other chronic conditions such as heart disease and diabetes, it has been shown that a lifestyle-based approach can stop the disease from progressing.
 People with MS can get better.
 Overcoming MS…is possible

-The Overcoming MS charity provides free books in the UK, organises events for people with MS, provides information through its comprehensive website and regular contact, blogs and social media to support people following the program.
+The Overcoming MS charity provides free books in the UK, Ireland, Australia and New Zealand, free ebooks in the USA, organises events for people with MS, provides information through its comprehensive website and regular contact, blogs and social media to support people following the program.
 The team reply to queries and there is a thriving supportive community including over 100 OMS Circles to support people with MS locally.